TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

-### Allow recognizing multiple changed regions to get more gradual patches

-This will not be needed for small changes like typing, but could be helpful for when typing and something appears on the screen for example.
+### Fix artifacts present with the region based diffing

-Also consider recognizing basic motion, such as scrolling.
-This could be done by for each pixel finding the nearest pixel of that exact color (say in only horizontal or vertical position) and seeing if in the changes they all have the same distance (meaning a movement of the entire shape in the same direction by
+### Consider recognizing basic motion, such as scrolling

+This could be done by
+for each pixel finding the nearest pixel of that exact color (say in only horizontal or vertical position) and seeing if in the changes they all have the same distance (meaning a movement of the entire shape in the same direction by